Bart Patton

 Bart Patton (born Phillip Bardwell; 11 July 1939 in Culver City, California), is an American actor, producer, and director.

 Biography

 Bart's first acting job was as Scampy the Clown in Super Circus where he was credited as "Bardy Patton".
 He continued making acting appearances in such television shows as 77 Sunset Strip while in high school.
 He replaced Burt Reynolds on Riverboat.

-Patton attended UCLA, where he met his future wife, Mary Mitchel, and Francis Ford Coppola, with whom he made a student film.
-He dropped out after only one semester to make Gidget Goes Hawaiian, marrying Mitchel after completion of the film.
+Patton attended UCLA, where he met his future wife, Mary Mitchel, his best friend Pete (John) Broadrick and Francis Ford Coppola, with whom he and Pete made a student film with.
+He dropped out after only one semester to make Gidget Goes Hawaiian, marrying Mitchel in 1961 after completion of the film.
+They had two children and divorced in 1980.

-Patton stayed married to Mary Mitchel (1961-1980) (divorced) (2 children).